How do solar panels work?

 Yes, solar energy is highly reliable in Canada.
 Modern solar panels are engineered to perform in Canadian weather conditions including snow, rain, extreme cold, and high winds.
 With no moving parts, solar systems require minimal maintenance and consistently produce clean energy for 25 to 30+ years.

 Canada's grid-tied solar systems are backed by the reliability of the electrical grid itself.
 When your panels produce less (at night or during heavy cloud cover), you draw from the grid using credits you've banked through net metering.
-This means you never lose power.
+With battery backup, essential loads keep running during outages.
+Without a battery, grid-tied systems shut down during an outage for safety, as covered in our power outage FAQ.
 Solar panel technology has advanced significantly, with modern panels operating at 20 to 22% efficiency and producing meaningful energy even on overcast days.

 How much do solar panels cost in Canada?

-The cost per watt varies by province and system size.
-A typical home requires an 8 to 12 kW system.
+A typical home requires an 7 to 12 kW system.
 Firefly Solar provides detailed, transparent quotes with a full cost breakdown and no hidden fees.
 With available rebates and incentives, the net cost can be significantly lower.
-We also offer $0-down financing options, making it possible to go solar with monthly payments often lower than your current electricity bill.
+We also offer $0% financing options.

-In Nova Scotia, residential solar systems typically cost $2.25 to $3.25 per watt installed.
-The province offers one of Canada's best net metering programs through Nova Scotia Power, with credits at the full retail rate (approximately $0.18/kWh).
-Credits carry forward for 12 months.
+In Nova Scotia, net metering through Nova Scotia Power's Self-Generating Option credits excess generation at the full retail rate (approximately $0.18 per kWh as published by Nova Scotia Power).
 PACE financing is available in select municipalities.

 What financing options are available for solar panels?

-Firefly Solar offers $0-down financing for qualifying customers, making solar accessible with no upfront cost.
-Monthly payments are often lower than your current electricity bill, meaning you can start saving from day one.
-We also work with Canada's clean energy financing programs.
+Firefly Solar offers $0% financing for qualifying customers, making solar accessible with little upfront cost.
+Many customers see monthly payments comparable to their current electricity bill, depending on usage and system size.
+We also work with some of Canada's largest financing programs.

-Financing options include: Firefly's own financing program (subject to qualification), the Clean Energy Improvement Program (CEIP) in Alberta which lets you finance through your property tax bill with terms up to 25 years, traditional home equity loans or lines of credit (interest may be tax-deductible for businesses), and various provincial financing programs.
-For commercial and agricultural customers, solar installations may also qualify for Capital Cost Allowance (CCA) tax deductions, accelerating the return on investment.
+Financing options include: Firefly's own financing program (subject to qualification), the Clean Energy Improvement Program (CEIP) in Alberta, which offers below-market fixed-rate financing through your property tax bill, with amounts and terms published by your municipality, traditional home equity loans or lines of credit, and various provincial financing programs.
+For commercial and agricultural customers, eligible businesses may also claim accelerated capital cost allowance on clean energy equipment, which your tax advisor can confirm.

 What is the payback period for solar panels in Canada?

 Your payback period depends on several factors: local electricity rates (higher rates mean faster payback), available rebates and incentives, your system's production capacity, your electricity consumption patterns, and financing terms.
-In Alberta, where electricity rates have been rising steadily, many homeowners see payback in 8 to 10 years.
-The levelized cost of solar energy is now lower than grid electricity in most Canadian provinces.
+After the system has paid for itself, it continues producing power for decades.
+Every Firefly Solar proposal includes a payback model built from your actual usage data.

 Do solar panels increase my home's value?